microsoft/vscode-java-debug/Configuration.md

   ![terminal](https://user-images.githubusercontent.com/14052197/67256063-cf8fa180-f4b7-11e9-9455-77daad2f0ec9.gif)

 - `java.debug.settings.forceBuildBeforeLaunch` - Force building the workspace before launching java program, defaults to `true`.
 Sometimes you may be bothered with the message *"Build failed, do you want to continue?"*, you could disable this setting to suppress the message.

+- `java.debug.settings.onBuildFailureProceed` - Sometimes you may be bothered with the message *"Build failed, do you want to continue?"*, you could use this setting to suppress the message and proceed.

 - `java.debug.settings.hotCodeReplace` - Reload the changed Java classes during debugging, defaults to `manual`.
 It supports `manual`, `auto`, `never`.
   - `manual` - Click the toolbar to apply the changes.